Get Your Flu Shot Today

 Don’t wait.
 Get your flu shot today.

-For additional weekday flu shot availability, contact your primary care physician or one of our various immediate care locations.
+For additional weekday flu shot availability, contact your primary care physicians.
 Most health insurances cover flu vaccinations, however, we ask that you check with your insurance carrier regarding any cost-sharing responsibilities.

 (Information on this page is provided by The Centers for Disease Control and Prevention)